St. John Parish Profile

 Agriculture & Natural Resources

-Library seminars continue to provide the community with education on various topics to improve the skill set of home horticulture.
-Recent topics included yearlong gardening, adding healthy greens and root vegetables to the fall garden, and maintaining indoor plants.
-The seed swap stations at the libraries are still available for use to encourage home seed collection and preservation along with providing a source of seeds for flower and vegetable production throughout the year.
+Seminars conducted at the library continue to provide the community with education on various topics to improve the skill set of home horticulture.
+Recent topics included edible landscaping, identifying friend or foe insects, composting, and revamping the garden after spring and summer seasons.
+The seed swap stations at the libraries are still available to encourage home seed collection and preservation.
+The River Region Master Gardener’s Course was successfully completed this year, training 13 new volunteers for our area.

 Who we reach